Topics Map > Safety and Security > Malware Protection

 The software does not access the contents of documents, email messages, IM communications, etc. The information that the software records is transmitted and stored in a “cloud” server operated and protected by CrowdStrike that has been properly vetted by Campus Security.
 The University’s contract is clear that the information collected and transmitted belongs to the University.

-No, as long as the files follow university naming conventions.* CrowdStrike’s software records and processes details about programs that are run and the names of files that are read or written, but not the contents of files.
+No. CrowdStrike’s software records and processes details about programs that are run and the names and directories of files that are read or written, but not the contents of files.

 IT Professionals in units across the University may have varying levels of access to the information recorded by CrowdStrike’s software after receiving training from Campus Security and signing privileged access agreements.
 In addition, a small number of trained and authorized individuals in Campus Security and Endpoint Services have access as well.
 They only access this information when they receive an alert about a security issue, as part of an authorized investigation into a security issue or to perform updates to alerts.